NetworkAndSoftware/MinimalReactTemplate/04-react-router/README.md

-# 03-react-bootstrap
+# 04-react-router

 Adds:
+- react-router
-- react-bootstrap
+- react-bootstrap-router
-- sass
+- connected-react-router

-- a stylesheet that modifies the jumbotron bootstrap style.
+This adds a menu bar on top that uses a react router that is connected to the redux store.

 Please note that I've dropped the public directory and moved the dist directory up. index.html now lives in the dist directory.